-- The human user interacting with network devices through the command line interface (CLI). - Management application programs interacting with network devices through a programmatic interface (PI).
+- The human user interacting with network devices through the command line interface (CLI) and the graphical user interface (GUI). - Management application programs interacting with network devices through a programmatic interface (PI).

 Most of the Cisco devices natively provide a comprehensive CLI for a human user to handle all device level management functions.
 Cisco E-DI builds upon that capability providing value added functions to manage groups of devices conveniently, while keeping the new commands consistent with Cisco IOS CLI.

 Cisco E-DI provides an intuitive syntax validation of the commands, easy visual feedback on configurable and operational aspects of multiple devices in the network, and running CLI scripts on groups of devices.